traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^But the real reason i built this is because I couldn't keep up with a machine learning study group at work that was doing a big MOOC course.

 ^ Everyone else learning fast
-^ All theoretical no practical/tangible
+^ All theoretical, no practical/tangible
+^ i was falling behind from the first study group and was beating myself up about it.
+^ i had just started a new job at mega tech corp and felt really insecure (still do, that doesn't change unfortunately).

-^ Prove myself & Validate my learning style
+^ i wanted to prove myself & validate my learning style

 ---